zuiko21/minimOS/architecture.md

 On second thought, in case of a *Kernel and/or driver failure*, it would be nice to have an *emergency* I/O channel available for **debugging purposes**, provided the hardware allows it.
 For instance, a *Commodore 64* **has** a 40x25 text screen starting at $0400 which could be easily used by debuggers, after a simple VIC-II initialisation.
-It, of course, is supplied with a **keyboard** for human input, too.
+It does have, of course, a **keyboard** for human input, too.
 Even if a particular computer lacks such convenient devices, a **suitable driver** provided by its *custom* kernel could "announce" its availability to the firmware, for its simple firmware I/O to work thru it.
 These won't be as reliable as the built-in devices in